Docs

 Redeeming RAVs

-The redemption process is fully automated when running both indexer-tap-agent and indexer-agent:
+RAV redemption is fully automated when running indexer-tap-agent and indexer-agent:

-2. After the recently-closed-allocation-buffer period, indexer-tap-agent takes all pending receipts for that allocation and requests aggregation into a final RAV, marking it as last.
+2. After the recently-closed-allocation-buffer period, indexer-tap-agent aggregates remaining receipts into a final RAV marked as last

 4. During the finality-time period, indexer-agent monitors for blockchain reorganizations: